-Improve existing Rose Street and Western Depots to expand and future proof depot service standards, facility requirements and functionality to accommodate population growth and improve service levels across new release areas and further West.
+Improve existing Rose Street Depot and future proof depot service standard and facility requirements to accommodate population growth in the new released areas and further west.

 \$1.5 million (Stage 1)

 - All Council directorates - Local community and residents

 - Depot Masterplan and staged implementation; - Resolution on land acquisition and rezoning (pre-requisite for Stage 2 and 3 works); and - Committed Staged 1 (Rose Street) and Stage 2 works (Western Depot).